howset/inception/README.md

 - Install git if necessary

 ## Docker containers
+- The base image can basically be from anything, either from debian:bookworm or alpine:3.21.1 as long as the kernel is the same (linux), the difference is the size of the image using alpine ended up smaller than debian (~200 MB vs ~500 MB), and some adjustments also has to be made due to some differences between the systems (e.g. alpine has no bash by default).

 - Useful but can be confusing commands:[^6]

 | Command			| Options	| Parameter			|Function			|